MALHAWK Logo

 Overview

-The Broomstick campaign distributes malware by impersonating WinSCP, it does the same with PuTTY.
+The Broomstick campaign distributes malware by impersonating popular administrative tools such as WinSCP and PuTTY.
 WinSCP is a legitimate and widely trusted SFTP client (a program used to securely transfer files between a local computer and a remote server).
-Victims typically encounter the malicious installer through typosquatted domains, malicious ads (commonly known as malvertising) and SEO poisoning campaigns served through browsers.
-This involves malicious actors push their fake pages to the top of the search results, by manipulating search engine optimization techniques so that their malicious websites can rank highly for popular search queries.
+Victims typically encounter the malicious installer through typosquatted domains, malicious advertisements (commonly known as malvertising), or SEO poisoning campaigns delivered through web browsers.
+In these campaigns, attackers manipulate search engine optimization techniques so their fake download pages appear near the top of search results for popular queries.

 Fingerprint & Threat Intel